bevyengine/bevy-website/content/learn/book/control-flow/events.md

 In the above example, we've created an `Observer` that will run its `ObserverSystem` when a `DespawnEnemyUnits` event is triggered.
 Additionally, we've accessed `Commands` and `Query` as parameters to gain access to the data we need.
 Within the `ObserverSystem`, we use a `for` loop to despawn every `Enemy` entity that is given in the `enemy_units` query.

 It is also worth noting that we can trigger an `Event` within an `ObserverSystem`.
 Instead of triggering immediately (as is the case when using `World::trigger`), triggering an `Event` inside an `Observer` with `Commands::trigger` will run the newly triggered `ObserverSystem` at the end of the `Command` queue.
-Once all of the other `Observer` commands that are currently in the queue are ran, then the new `ObserverSystem` will be run.
+Once all of the other `Observer` commands that are currently in the queue are run, then the new `ObserverSystem` will be run.
 Be aware that these events are evaluated *recursively*, and will exit once there are no more events left.

 ```rust
 // When Event `A` is triggered, it in turn will trigger Event `B`.